fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-**Overall, Task 2 has shown how CSG can be used to build simple model geometries in OpenMC.
-These models can be visualised in a variety of ways; either in 2D slices or 3D models, providing assurance that the model created is sufficiently representative of the model desired.**
+**Overall, Task 2 has shown how Constructive Solid Geometry (CSG) can be used to build simple model geometries in OpenMC.
+These models can be visualized in a variety of ways; either in 2D slices or 3D models, providing assurance that the model created is sufficiently representative of the model desired.**

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------